Five Factors in Reducing IT Maintenance Costs

 With a third-party maintenance provider, IT budgets are maximized by extending the life of systems through quality data center maintenance and support, avoiding new capital expenses.
 Third-party support providers do not need to recoup research and development investments, therefore third-party maintenance services often range from 30-70% less than OEM pricing for post-warranty coverage.

 3. Single point of contact

-For most organizations, the data center houses equipment from multiple vendors with individual OEM support agreements.
-Each agreement requires additional time and effort to juggle the contracts and keep the paperwork straight, resulting in less efficiency.
+For most organizations, the data center houses equipment from multiple vendors or brands with individual OEM support agreements.
+Each agreement requires additional time and effort to juggle the contracts and keep the paperwork straight, resulting in less efficiency – and ultimately, longer downtime.

 With a third-party maintenance provider, multi-vendor equipment can be covered within one agreement, with a single point of contact.

 Consolidating services into a coterminus agreement allows for: